Dynamical Formation of Black Holes due to Boundary Effect in Vacuum Gravity: Overview and strategy of the proof

-The principal analytical difficulty of the present work lies in the \emph{construction of the initial data}, whether prescribed on a characteristic or a Cauchy hypersurface.
-The heuristics discussed in the preceding section suggest that the nonlinearities arising in the transport equations for the null Ricci coefficients contribute, in a delicate sense, only subdominant effects to the leading dynamics.
-Arbitrary initial data, however, fail to exhibit such cancellation structures, and in fact, by the celebrated small-data result of Christodoulou--Klainerman~\cite{christodoulou}, one already knows that for sufficiently small perturbations of Minkowski data, no apparent horizon or trapped surface can form.
+The principal analytical difficulty of the present work lies in the \emph{prescription of the initial data}, whether prescribed on a characteristic or a Cauchy hypersurface.
+One of the main novelties of this study and the difference with the previous studies is the delicate nature (cancellation) of the estimates associated with the transport equation.
+Arbitrary initial data, however, fail to exhibit such cancellation structures, and in fact, by the celebrated small-data result of Christodoulou--Klainerman~\cite{christodoulou}, one already knows that for sufficiently small perturbations of Minkowski data (in global sense), no MOTS or trapped surface can form.

 In the large-data regime, the situation is profoundly different: the system is fully nonlinear, no global small parameter exists, and long-time uniform control cannot, in general, be expected in the hyperbolic setting.
 As a result, one faces the possibility of geometric pathologies, including singularity formation and breakdown of the foliation.
-A central challenge, therefore, consists in constructing a hierarchy of \emph{large} but \emph{controlled} initial data $(g,k)$ that is compatible with a semi-global existence theorem for the Einstein vacuum equations, and whose evolution can be followed up to the onset of an apparent horizon.
+A central challenge, therefore, consists in constructing a hierarchy of \emph{large} but \emph{controlled} initial data $(g,k)$ that is compatible with a semi-global existence theorem for the Einstein vacuum equations, and whose evolution can be followed up to the onset of an MOTS.

-From a structural viewpoint, the formation of a trapped surface is governed by the Raychaudhuri equation for the null expansion $\tr\chi$ along the outgoing null direction:
+From a structural viewpoint, the formation of a trapped surface is governed by monotonicity property of the Raychaudhuri equation for the null expansion $\tr\chi$ along the outgoing null direction:

-In the traditional approach (cf.~\cite{C91,Kl-Rod,A19,AnThesis}), one attempts to produce a negative expansion $\tr\chi<0$ within a finite affine parameter time along the null generators.
-This mechanism is driven by the largeness of the incoming gravitational shear $|\widehat{\chi}|^{2}$, which acts as a source in~\eqref{eq:raic-annals}.
+In the previous approach (cf.~\cite{C91,Kl-Rod,A19,AnThesis}), one attempts to produce a negative expansion $\tr\chi<0$ within a finite affine parameter time along the null generators.
+This mechanism is driven by the largeness of the incoming gravitational shear (radiation) $|\widehat{\chi}|^{2}$, which acts as a source in~\eqref{eq:raic-annals}.

 By contrast, the present work adopts a complementary perspective.
 Rather than directly forcing $\tr\chi$ to become negative, we study the evolution of the \emph{generalized mean curvature} quantity